panpf/sketch/docs/download_cache.md

 Translations: [简体中文](download_cache.zh.md)

-In order to avoid repeatedly downloading images from the Internet and improve the loading speed of images [Sketch] introduces download caching.
-[HttpUriFetcher] will first store images persistently on the disk and then read them from the disk.
+In order to avoid repeatedly downloading pictures from the network and improve the loading speed of pictures, Sketch has introduced download cache.
+The download cache function will first store the pictures on disk for a long time, then read them from disk, and skip the download process next time you read them directly from disk.

+[HttpUriFetcher] is responsible for the core logic, and [DiskCache] is responsible for the storage management.

-The download cache is served by the [DiskCache] component, and the default implementation is [LruDiskCache]:
+The default implementation of [DiskCache] is [LruDiskCache]:

 * The default maximum capacity is 300 MB
 * Clear old cache based on least used principle